maxi-musz/smart-edu-api/src/library/general-materials/general-materials-readme.md

 **Endpoint:** `GET /api/v1/library/general-materials/all`

 ### Description
 Retrieves a paginated list of all general materials for the authenticated library user's platform.
+Materials are unlocked based on the **school's subscription tier** (e.g., basic, premium).
+End users never pay directly; they only see what their school tier allows.
-Supports search, filtering by price range, free/AI-enabled status, and class/subject categorization.
+Supports search, AI-enabled filters, and class/subject categorization.

 ### Query Parameters
 All query parameters are optional: